 frequently as a classical recitalist and choral singer.
 A compact disc recording,

-Apple Gathering, of entirely original vocal music is now available;
+Apple Gathering, of entirely original vocal music is available for purchase;

 it features the extraordinary choral group Boston Secession and acclaimed